canonical/prometheus-scrape-config-k8s-operator/README.md

 The Prometheus scrape config operator is an adapter charm that enables you to apply a set of configurations to the scrape jobs provided by its upstream charms, and forward the modified scrape jobs downstream to one or more consumers that will actually perform the scraping.
+For a detailed explanation of the deployment scenario, see [the integration doc](INTEGRATING.md).

 ## Usage